sydneycasey/sydneycasey.github.io/index.md

 ## Who am I?

 Hello there!
-My name is Sydney, I'm a frontend software developer, and I'm passionate about my work.
+My name is Sydney, I'm a frontend software developer at Four51.
 Outside of my job, I like to dive deeply into an array of different creative hobbies and see what sticks.
 In my free time, I make music, write poetry, and create other forms of physical art.
 I'm also passionate about the environment and enjoy spending a lot of time outdoors.

 ## Why Software Engineering?

 The sheer vastness of what there is to be discovered in this field is nothing short of fascinating to me.
 Like I said before, I'm a creative person at heart.
 But I was seeking a career path that would challenge my intelligence.
 As a software engineer, I'm able to utilize my creativity and skills in design, as well as my natural ability to understand logic and problem-solving.

-## Okay, that's all great.
-But why should we hire you?
+## What I'm good at:

 I have excellent problem-solving skills, a positive attitude, and I'm able to quickly, autonomously pick up new technologies.
 Forbes has a wonderful article highlighting the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127).
 Along with the points they make, I know developers generally work closely with marketers.
 I have experience with graphic design and a background in art, so I'm able to effectively communicate with people and make their visions come to life!
 Beyond that, **here are my technical skills and interests:**
 - React